prjadhav297-stack/Automated-Server-Log-Backup-Alert-System/README.md

 # Automated-Server-Log-Backup-Alert-System
-Goal: Automatically back up server logs daily, store details in a MySQL database, and send an alert if something fails.
+Goal: Automatically back up server logs daily, store details in a MySQL database, and send an alert if something fails (Optionl).

 This project automates the backup of server logs, uploads them to AWS S3, and stores backup information in a MySQL database.
 It also allows sending alerts in case of failures.